cea-trust-platform/trust-code/README.md

     $> cd TRUST-1.8.4
     $> wget ftp://ftp.cea.fr/pub/TRUST/externalpackages/externalpackages-1.8.4.tar
     $> tar xf externalpackages-1.8.4.tar
     $> ./configure -help # To see the possible configure options.
-On various OS, we configure TRUST with OPTIONS -force_provided_mpich (DO NOT use it on HPC clusters!)
     $> ./configure $OPTIONS  # At the end of configure, file env/machine.env will be created.
 You can then edit it and some others (env/make.linux*) to change some default values.
     $> make